aklein4/ArithSearch/README.md

 A simple library for creating, running, and visualizing arithmetic circuits as trees.

 ## brute_force.py
-A semi-naive method of brute-forcing polynomial circuits (made obsolete by smart_force.py, though easier to understand).
+A semi-naive method of brute-forcing polynomial circuits (made obsolete by smart_force.py, but is still easier to understand).
 Modify main() for use.

 ## smart_force.py
 A much more complex version of brute-force search, running many orders of magnitude faster.
 Saves output to .csv file that can be read by read_lib.py.
 Modify constraint constant for use.